Home

 Jer 5:21-29 Hear this, you foolish and senseless people, who have eyes but do not see, who have ears but do not hear: {22} Should you not fear me?" declares the LORD.
 "Should you not tremble in my presence?
 I made the sand a boundary for the sea, an everlasting barrier it cannot cross.
 The waves may roll, but they cannot prevail; they may roar, but they cannot cross it. {23} But these people have stubborn and rebellious hearts; they have turned aside and gone away. {24} They do not say to themselves, 'Let us fear the LORD our God, who gives autumn and spring rains in season, who assures us of the regular weeks of harvest.' {25} Your wrongdoings have kept these away; your sins have deprived you of good. {26} "Among my people are wicked men who lie in wait like men who snare birds and like those who set traps to catch men. {27} Like cages full of birds, their houses are full of deceit; they have become rich and powerful {28} and have grown fat and sleek.
 Their evil deeds have no limit; they do not plead the case of the fatherless to win it, they do not defend the rights of the poor. {29} Should I not punish them for this?" declares the LORD.
 "Should I not avenge myself on such a nation as this?

 Many criticize the police for their tendency to look at everything in black and white.
 But during the Los Angeles riots, the police, at times, did nothing at all to stop the looting.
 On the other hand, the Oakland riots only increased when an Oakland policeman shot a black prisoner in the back, killing him.
-Many people feel the police should have taken the following approach:
+In Egypt law enforcement has tried various ways to control the mob, with questionable results.
+Many people feel the police should take the following approach:

-1. Declared martial law at the very beginning of the rioting.
+1. Declare martial law at the very beginning of the rioting.

 2. Given the people 30 minutes to clear the streets.

-3. Observed the time proven practice of shooting looters.
+3. Observe the time proven practice of shooting looters.

 In the Watts riots of 1965, the National Guard set up machine guns to control rioters.
 In the Los Angeles riot, many of the looters were women...were they to be shot too?
 But lawyers and court decisions have so weakened the courage of the police that they are often afraid to exercise force.
 Furthermore, they certainly knew that the not-guilty verdict in beating of black Rodney King was not entirely correct, and they didn't want to compound the problem or end up in court themselves.
 Notice the following verses: